Ascendara/docs/developer/build-from-source.md

    - Copy the "assets" directory to the "electron" directory
    - Copy any other required assets (guide directory, icon.png, etc.) to the "electron" directory

-3. Modify "electron/app.js" to:

-   - Make sure isDev = false at the top of the file
-   - Ensure it's configured to load the index.html from the correct location:
-     `mainWindow.loadURL('file://' + path.join(__dirname, 'index.html'))`

-4. Build the Electron app:
+3. Build the Electron app:

 ```bash
 yarn buildwithelectron